-acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+cellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments d to sign the certification, but you must provide your correct TIN.
 See the instructions for Part II, later.
 Sign Here Signature of U.S. person ▶ Date ▶